RichBurman/Project_2_Football_Quiz/README.md

 ## How it works

-- The Football Quiz takes the user to a page which allows the user to enter a valid username before gaining access to the quiz.
+- The Football Quiz takes the user to a page which allows them to enter a valid username before gaining access to the quiz.
 - Once the user has entered a valid username, the user clicks on the 'Click to Play' button, which takes the user to the question page.
-- The question page contents the following:
+- The question page contains the following:
     - A Question
-    - Question Number
+    - The question Number
-    - Four answer buttons
+    - Muliple choice answer consisting of four answer buttons
     - Next Question button
-    - Scoring
+    - Score Tally
-        - Displays how many answers have been answered correctly
+        - Displays how many answers have been answered correctly by the user
-        - Display how many answers have been answered incorrectly
+        - Display how many answers have been answered incorrectly by the user
-- Once the user clicks on a button to answer a question, the button will respond to the user in the following way:
+- Once the user clicks on a button to answer a question, the answer button will respond to the user in the following way:
     - The button will turn red if the answer is incorrect
     - The button will turn green if the answer is correct
+    - The other multiple choice answer buttons will be greyed out to ensure the validity of the quiz.
 - The scoring area will be updated after the user has clicked on an answer in the following way:
     - If the user has selected the correct answer, the correct score will increase by 1
     - If the user has selected an incorrect answer, the incorrect score will increase by 1
-- Once the user has completed all 10 questions, the message and new button will appear on the screen.
+- Once the user has completed all 10 questions, a message to advise that quiz has ended is displayed and a new 'replay the quiz' button will appear on the screen.
-    - The message informs the user (Using their entered username) that the quiz has been completed and to click on the button to replay the quiz.
+    - The message informs the user (using their entered username) that the quiz has been completed and to click on the button to replay the quiz.